rururu/VRShoreView/README.md

 ## Installation and usage

-Download sail-pro Github using a button "Code" on this page and unzip somewhere.
+Download VRShoreView project from the Github using a button "Code" on this page and unzip somewhere.
 Then:

 1. Open "Virual Regatta" page in a browser.
 2. Activate "VR Dashboard" plugin.